XelorR/sf_infosec_cloud_02_k8s/my/README.md

 - [x] what if I copy required files?
 How can I download config automatickly? (php works if i expose server)
 - [x] which object from my configs can be threated as ip?
 Which name should i ping to confirm one pode avaliability from another? (service name, but it is not pingable)
 - [ ] read about kubernetes network fundamentals
-- [ ] database not initiated, ensure running `mysqld --init-file /data/application/init.sql` on setup, mydb not available or try workaround: https://stackoverflow.com/questions/45681780/how-to-initialize-mysql-container-when-created-on-kubernetes#45682775
+- [x] database not initiated, ensure running `mysqld --init-file /data/application/init.sql` on setup, mydb not available or try workaround: https://stackoverflow.com/questions/45681780/how-to-initialize-mysql-container-when-created-on-kubernetes#45682775
+- [ ] repeat workaround for webapp, replacing hostmount with configmap, generated from php file

 ## Files